Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Tampa Bay has combined with its opponents to score more than 51.5 points in five of eight games this season.
+- Tampa Bay and its opponents have gone over the current 51.5-point total in five of eight games (62.5%) this season.

+- Washington's games have gone over 51.5 points in four of eight chances this season.

+- The combined points per game average of the two teams, 52, is 0.5 points more than Sunday's over/under.

 - The Buccaneers and their opponents score an average of 50.6 points per game, 0.9 fewer than Sunday's total.

-- The 51.5 over/under in this game is 5.1 points higher than the 46.4 average total in Football Team games this season.
+- The 46.4 PPG average total in Football Team games this season is 5.1 points fewer than this game's over/under.

 Buccaneers stats and trends

-- In Tampa Bay's eight games this season, it has three wins against the spread.
+- Tampa Bay has three wins against the spread in eight games this year.

-- The Buccaneers have been favored by 9.5 points or more three times this season and are 3-0 ATS in those games.
+- The Buccaneers are 3-1 ATS when favored by 8.5 points or more this season.

-- Tampa Bay's games this year have eclipsed the over/under five times in eight opportunities (62.5%).
+- Tampa Bay's games this year have hit the over on five of eight set point totals (62.5%).

-- Tampa Bay is 3-1 against the spread and 4-0 overall in games when it records more than 28.4 points.
+- When Tampa Bay records more than 28.4 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Tampa Bay picks up more than 389.4 yards, the team is 2-4 against the spread and 4-2 overall.
+- In games that Tampa Bay churns out over 389.4 yards, the team is 2-4 against the spread and 4-2 overall.

-- The Buccaneers have turned the ball over one more time (10 total) than the Football Team have forced a turnover (9) this season.
+- The Buccaneers have turned the ball over 10 times this season, one more turnover than the Football Team have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with Washington.